calroc/Thun/docs/Correcet_Programming.rst

 with that name first as ``Void`` then as ``Mark``, then recursing with the new form and the next name.
-If the resulting simplified form becomes the ``Mark`` then our choices (of assigning ``Void`` or ``Mark`` to the names selected so far) constitute a “solution” to the original form.
+If the resulting simplified form becomes the ``Mark`` then our choices (of assigning ``Void`` or ``Mark`` to the names selected so far) constitute a "solution" to the original form.
 That is, if we ``reify()`` the form with the *environment* returned by the ``dpll()`` function the result will be Mark-valued.